 • Working Data Size: The amount of data on which most of your queries will operate.

 • Depot Size: To get the fastest response time for frequently executed short queries, you want the most frequently read data from your working data set to be in your depot at all times.
 Performance of queries directly against data in communal storage depends on the amount of data read by queries from communal storage.
 Vertica has optimizations like predicate pushdown to read only required data blocks for queries against the depot and communal storage.
 Our internal testing found that TPC-H queries were 2 times faster for data in depot as opposed to communal storage.
 Each Vertica node needs local storage for the depot, catalog, and temp space that is required for query execution.
-Vertica recommends a local storage capacity of 600GB out of which 80% can be reserved for the depot and the other 20% can be shared equally between catalog and temp space.
-The minimum size of the depot must be larger than the size of the uncommitted data plus the size of the data that is concurrently loaded into Vertica, divided by the number of nodes in the cluster.
-The minimum temp space size must be larger than the size of the data that is concurrently loaded in Vertica, divided by the number of nodes in the cluster.
+Vertica recommends a minimum local storage capacity of 600GB per node out of which 60% can be reserved for the depot and the other 40% can be shared between catalog and temp space.
+The size of the depot on each node must be large enough to hold data loaded in Vertica that is not committed plus the size of the data that is concurrently being loaded into Vertica, divided by the number of nodes in the cluster.
+The temp space size must be large enough to hold temporary files written during query processing plus the two times size of the data that is concurrently loaded in Vertica, divided by the number of nodes in the cluster.

 • Concurrency: The initial Vertica cluster has the number of nodes equal to the number of shards.
 You can pick the instance type based on the expected concurrency from the initial cluster.
 The following chart lists recommendations for choosing instance types and the number of nodes.
 In Eon Mode, you can achieve elastic throughput scaling by adding more nodes to add more subclusters.
 This feature is the highlight of the Eon Mode architecture.